Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Be Positive: Recognize your strengths and positive qualities of your job when you’re overwhelmed
+- Be Positive: Recognize the positive aspects of the role even when you’re feeling overwhelmed

 Overcommitting Workload

-Overcommitting can lead to burnout, mistakes, and internal frustration.
-Although it’s vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting can result in less efficiency and expected results.
+In most cases, overcommitting leads to burnout, mistakes, and internal frustration.
+As much as it is vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting can result in less efficiency and expected results.

 - Practicing Time Management Techniques